spinnaker/spinnaker.github.io/reference/halyard/custom.md

 For example, if you want to substitute which image file will be used for a Spinnaker service, or what environment variables the service will be run with, then you'll need to modify the service settings for that service.

-If you want to override the level of debugging that is specified by default inside the clouddriver.yml configuration, then you'll need to create a custom clouddriver-local.yml file and put it in the Profiles directory.
+To override the debugging level specified in `clouddriver.yml`, create a custom `clouddriver-local.yml` file and put it in the `/profiles/` directory.

 ## Custom Profiles